Battle of Washington D.C., Civil War

 (AKA Battle of Fort Stevens)

 From the north, Fort Stevens was the main thoroughfare into Washington from the 7th Street Pike (now Georgia Avenue).
-Partially restored, the fort it is currently located at 13th and Quackenbos Streets, NW.
-It was originally referred to as Fort Massachusetts because the soldiers who constructed the fort were from Massachusetts.
+Partially restored, the fort is currently located at 13th and Quackenbos Streets, NW.
+It was originally referred to as Fort Massachusetts because the soldiers who constructed it the formidable works were from Massachusetts.
 It was later renamed after Brigadier General Isaac Ingalls Stevens, who had been killed at the Battle of Chantilly, Virginia, September 1, 1862.

 "We burned the palatial mansion of Postmaster-General Blair, in retaliation for the burning, by [Gen. David] Hunter, of Governor Letcher's residence at Lexington, Va., one month before."
 Lt.
 Col. W. W. Stringfield, Thomas' Legion of Cherokee Indians and Highlanders, while campaigning with Gen. Jubal Early in the Shenandoah Valley